Dark-Peace/Godot-Hider-Node/README.md

 # Godot Hider Node

 Sick of having nodes you don't need all over your scenes ?
 You don't want to see them all but you don't want to have to toggle their visibility all the time ?
 This is for you !
 Add it as a child to a parent node and that parent's children will only be visible in editor when you select a node inside that parent's subtree. + other similar behaviors.
+It works in any scene : 2D, 3D, Controls,...

 Simple to use :
   1. Add the Hider to a parent node